How does this medication work? What will it do for me?

 Diarrhea: If diarrhea occurs, the dosage should be reduced or the medication stopped temporarily.
 Certain people who develop diarrhea may be unable to tolerate the medication in the future as well.

 Fluid retention: Mefenamic acid can cause fluid retention and may result in swelling or puffiness.
 In severe cases, this can make symptoms of congestive heart failure worse.
-People with congestive heart failure should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication and whether any special monitoring is needed.
+If you have congestive heart failure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication and whether any special monitoring is needed.

 Heart problems: Mefenamic acid, like other NSAIDs, may increase the risk of serious heart problems such as heart attack, stroke, or blood clots.
-People who are at risk for heart disease, such as high blood pressure, high cholesterol, diabetes, or pre-existing heart disease, should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication and whether any special monitoring is needed.
+If you are at risk for heart disease, such as high blood pressure, high cholesterol, diabetes, or pre-existing heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication and whether any special monitoring is needed.

-People with kidney disease or reduced kidney function should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.